mk12/sicp/notes/text.md

 - Reasoning about programs that use assignment is much more difficult for this reason.
 - The concepts of "sameness" and "change" chase each other around in circles; it is hard to formally define them.
 - If we have `(define peter-acc (make-account 100))`, there is a big difference between defining `paul-acc` in the same way and defining it with `(define paul-acc peter-acc)`.
 - In the first case, they have distinct accounts.
-In the second, both refer to the same account -- this is called _aliasing_.
+In the second, both refer to the same account---this is called _aliasing_.
 - As long as we never modify objects, we can regard them to be precisely the totality of their pieces.
 - This is no longer valid in the presence of change, because "identity" is something different from the pieces.
 - A bank account is still "the same" account after a withdrawal.
 Conversely, two distinct accounts with the same balance are "different."